ericsodev/ericsodev/README.md

 - 🎓 I am currently a first-year computer science student at the University of Toronto
 - 📕 I am currently learning Rust, React, and schema designs with MongoDB
-- 💭 I am interested in web development, linguistics, and OpenCV
+- 💭 I am interested in web development, linguistics, and physics simulations
 - 🎮 I enjoy building mechanical keyboards ⌨️ and customizing Linux window managers (I use arch btw)